matszpk/amdcovc/README.md

 Program to work requires following things:

 * C++ environment compliant with C++11 standard (libraries)
+* pciutils library (libpci).

+Optional components that can be used by program for AMD Catalyst drivers:

 * OpenCL environment (to force initializing of devices)
-* pciutils library (libpci).

-Optional components that can be used by program:

-* libadlxx.so library (AMD ADL library) (required for AMD Catalyst drivers)
+* libadlxx.so library (AMD ADL library)

 To build program you need:

 * compiler compliant with C++11 standard
-* OpenCL headers
+* OpenCL headers (for AMD Catalyst drivers)
-* AMD ADL SDK (in developer.amd.com site)
+* AMD ADL SDK (in developer.amd.com site) (for AMD Catalyst drivers)
 * pciutils developer package (includes)

 ### Building program